BerkBugur/golang-api/README.md

 - Clone this source code your machine.

-- If you are going to run the application over the cloud (e.g. AWS), **allow ports** in the security group so that the services can communicate with each other.
+- If you are going to run the application over the cloud (e.g. AWS), **Allow Ports** in the security group so that the services can communicate with each other.

 ## While starting